ThomasBittner1/KangarooDocumentation/kangaroo/docs/body/poseEditor1.md

 Then to do the actual flipping: Right click on Targets -> The **Side:Pose Combinations and Flip Meshes**
 ![Alt text](../images/poseEditor_flipPose.gif)
+!!! warning "Select Mesh"
+    Don't forget to select the mesh!

 ### Split into Left/Right
 Flipping does not work well in cases where you want to sculpt a little bit in the middle (central line of the character),